XronosSchedulingLtd/schedulerinstallationdocs/https.rst

 request, so their server will need to be able to contact yours to validate the request.

+Happily the whole process is pretty thoroughly automated.
+You run a command on your server, it contacts LetsEncrypt's servers, they make a request back to your Nginx instance to make sure it really is you and then the certificate is issued.
+The utility even installs it for you.

 The command to use is:

 ::